dharmac809-ui/ZugangTest/README.md

 Here we have tathatagata ==gone;;; but next we find "tathatagatagarbha"==gone returns in the garb of seed (the phoenix/resurrection):: no cake, have cake...

+### Seeds

+Almighty civilizations forever grow from***<u> seeds only.</u>***  (What other possible source is there?)

 READ pointer_frameworks_insight.md

 "point at the ground" — EInstein

 FACTOID::: the Buddha never wrote a word....but Asoka did.

+### Betraya

+Christianity betrays its roots with language such as "as ye sow, so shall ye reap", "shepherd", "fisherman", "carpenter'.

+Question: is "original sin" just-- farming?

+ Tathatagatagarbha is one of the few farming references in Buddhism and occurs a millenium after Buddha. :According to ratnaguna, there are no such people as farmers:

+Conditioned by seeds grow barley, rice and so on;
+Their fruits are in these [seeds], and yet they are not in them.
+When this enlightenment of the Jinas arises,
+What takes place is an illusion, which in its own-being is without existence.  (v355)

 教外別傳 (jiàowài biéchuán)